LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Discussion

-We also found that some workers perceived their LLM queries not merely as assistance, but as opportunities for language learning.
-In particular, participants indicated that language-specific UI features—such as side-by-side translation view, toggling between refined and original responses, and marking AI responses for later review—helped them become aware of what they did not know and facilitated conscious learning.
+\idx{1} In this work, we leveraged the conversational data that people generate while interacting with an LLM-based tool.
+Although such data is often used to enhance conversational quality within a session and personalize future interactions~\cite{liu-etal-2024-lost}, or can be explicitly retained when users opt in to maintain personal memory~\cite{bae2022keep}, reusing and managing this stored information remains challenging for end users~\cite{10.1145/3654777.3676388, 10.1145/3613904.3642754, 10.1145/3544548.3580817}.
+Theoretically, a worker could generate learning materials directly from the LLM's memory (\eg{}, talking to the assistant, ``\textit{Based on the conversation history, generate fill-in-the-blank English questions that will help me improve the work-related English skills I need.}'').
+However, our results indicate that simple prompting does not guarantee the validity of the generated questions; more than 50\% of the generated questions initially were either insufficiently proficient or unanswerable (see \circledigit{b} in \autoref{fig:funnel_question_validation}).
+Moreover, the generation process to support effective learning---such as producing varying questions, marking vocabulary that they want to study, or revisiting items previously answered incorrectly---would require substantial manual effort or additional technical development.
+As a result, participants perceived their LLM queries at work not merely as assistance but as opportunities for language learning.
+Moreover, although we primarily focused on piggybacking~\cite{grevet2015piggyback, epstein2022piggyback} on workers' existing interaction behaviors with AI assistants when designing \queryapp{}, participants indicated that the tailored UI features---such as side-by-side translation view, toggling between refined and original responses---helped them become aware of what they did not know and facilitated conscious learning.
 The noticing hypothesis~\cite{robinson1995attention} suggests that conscious awareness of linguistic gaps is essential for acquisition, beyond mere exposure.
 Unlike passive reliance on AI-generated answers, this awareness might have reframed their work-related queries as active learning events.

-Our work contributes to the existing literature on integrating LLM into learning.
-While most of the existing applications alter the role of LLM to behave differently in their learning environment, for instance, as a tutor or trainee, rather than as an assistant, ~\cite{jin2024teach, lieb2024student}, we offer a novel approach of leveraging already existing behaviors to improve their learning experience.
-Increasingly, the industry as well has been attentive to the need to preserve learning opportunities for users who rely on LLMs.
-For instance, the recent launch of ChatGPT-5~\cite{chatgpt5} introduced flashcard-style quiz generation within conversations, enabling just-in-time learning during information seeking.

-The flourishing of LLM-powered work-assistance tools presents new avenues for applying this approach~\cite{mohamed2025impact}.
-While we applied this approach to ESL workers in Korea, we believe it holds broader potential for L2 learning in general.
-Beyond language learning, other domains where workers depend heavily on LLMs—such as programming~\cite{tabarsi2025llms} or writing~\cite{li2024value}—offer promising opportunities to extend this approach, as workers must still develop expertise even while leveraging AI assistance.

-These insights point to a promising avenue for future research in education, the future of work, and HCI-AI interaction: designing LLM-powered systems that not only assist with work tasks but also deliberately surface knowledge gaps, transforming everyday interactions into authentic and sustained learning opportunities.